lmarzen/qmk_firmware/keyboards/neo/neo65_trimode/readme.md

 ## What wireless chip is the Neo65 using?
 The Neo65 uses a WCH CH582F running a custom firmware to provide wireless connectivity.
-I believe the CH582F is attached to (I think UART1 but still researching).
+The CH582F is attached to UART1 on the WB32FQ92.

 ![WCH CH582F](documentation/wireless.jpg)

 ## What flash is the WB32FQ95 using on the Neo65?
 The WB32FQ95 on the Neo65 is using a Puya P25D80SH serial flash.
+* QSPI
+   * QSPI_SCK is on PB3
+   * QSPI_MISO is on PB4
+   * QSPI_MOSI is on PB5

 ![Puya P25D80SH](documentation/flash.jpg)

 ## WB32FQ95 which UART is the Neo65 using?
 The WB32FQ95 supports 3 UARTS since PA2 and PA3 are used by the matrix we can rule UART2 out.
+Probing reveals the UART1 is used to connect to the CH582F.
 * UART1 (SD1)
    * UART1_TX is on PA9
    * UART1_RX is on PA10